-Dual Credit Availability (Ivy-Tech MA 136 & MA 137) Pre-Calculus extends the foundations of algebra and functions developed in previous courses to new functions, including exponential and logarithmic functions, and to higher-level sequences and series.
+Dual Credit Availability (Ivy-Tech MA 136 & MA 137)

+Pre-Calculus: Algebra extends the foundations of algebra and functions developed in previous courses to new functions, including exponential and logarithmic functions, and to sequences and series.
 The course provides students with the skills and understandings that are necessary for advanced manipulation of angles and measurement.
-Pre-Calculus is made up of five strands: Polar Coordinates and Complex Numbers; Functions; Quadratic, Polynomial, and Rational Equations and Functions; Exponential and Logarithmic Equations and Functions; and Parametric Equations.
-Students will also advance their understanding of imaginary numbers through an investigation of complex numbers and polar coordinates.
+Pre-Calculus: Algebra is made up of five strands: Functions; Quadratic, Polynomial, and Rational Equations and Functions; Exponential and Logarithmic Functions; Sequences and Series; and Conics.
 The course is designed for students who expect math to be a major component of their future college and career experiences, and as such it is designed to provide students with strong foundations for calculus and other higher-level math courses.
-The Process Standards for Mathematics apply throughout each course and, together with the content standards, prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.

-Trigonometry provides students with the skills and understandings that are necessary for advanced manipulation of angles and measurement.
-Trigonometry provides the foundation for common periodic functions that are encountered many disciplines, including music, engineering, medicine, and finance (and nearly all other STEM disciplines).
-Trigonometry consists of seven strands: Conics, Unit Circle, Geometry, Periodic Functions, Identities, Polar Coordinates, and Vectors.
-Students will also advance their understanding of imaginary numbers through an investigation of complex numbers and polar coordinates.
+Pre-Calculus: Trigonometry provides students with the skills and understandings that are necessary for advanced manipulation of angles and measurement.
+Trigonometry provides the foundation for common periodic functions that are encountered in many disciplines, including music, engineering, medicine, finance, and nearly all other STEM disciplines.
+Trigonometry consists of six strands: Unit Circle; Triangles; Periodic Functions; Identities; Polar Coordinates and Complex Numbers; and Vectors.
+Students will advance their understanding of imaginary numbers through an investigation of complex numbers and polar coordinates.
 A strong understanding of complex and imaginary numbers is a necessity for fields such as engineering and computer programming.

-The Process Standards for Mathematics apply throughout each course and, together with the content standards, prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
+The eight Process Standards for Mathematics apply throughout the course.
+Together with the content standards, the Process Standards prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.

-Prerequisite: Recommended Successful Completion of Algebra II: Geometry
+Successful Completion of Algebra II; Geometry